Solvers

 To choose a specific solver add a third argument to the fit() or fit!() functions, e.g.

-fit(model, data) # use default solver: lsqfit
+fit(model, data) # use default solver (lsqfit)

-fit(model, data, cmpfit()) # use CMPFIT solver
+fit(model, data, GModelFit.Solvers.lsqfit()) # use LsqFit solver

-fit(model, data, TrustRegion()) # use NonlinearSolve.TrustRegion solver
+fit(model, data, GModelFit.Solvers.cmpfit()) # use CMPFit solver

 Examples